tamucc-comp-bio/classroom_repo_2024/lectures/lecture11.md

 200
 ```

+___

-For loops work very similarly to those in `bash` but the syntax is slightly different.
+For loops work very similarly to those in `R` and `bash` but the syntax is slightly different.
 Here we print all of the values in a list

 ```python
 >>> z = [1, 5, "mystring", True]